vroablec/notebook-navigator/docs/intro-video-script.md

 I won't go through every option... just explore and read the descriptions to see what they do!

+[pause]

 ---

 ## 15 GET STARTED

 That's Notebook Navigator!

-[short pause]

 A two-pane interface that makes navigating large vaults intuitive and fast.

 [short pause]

 If you have questions, check out the plugin settings or visit the GitHub page.

-[short pause]

 Thanks for watching, and happy note-taking!